JammuGenocide/Testimonies/README.md

                 my life but my old parents, brothers, sons and daughters who had boarded the trucks with myself, I have not heard of them since then."

+5. Revealing his experiences in the disturbed areas of Jammu, Mr. Reddy said in an Interview in Lahore:

+                "The mad orgy of Dogra violence against unarmed Muslims should put any self-respecting human being to shame.
+I saw armed bands of ruffians and s~!diers shooting down and hacking to pieces helpless Muslim refugees heading towards Pakistan.
+My pain and agony was heightened by what I saw at the village of Rajpura where the State officials and military officers were directing a huge armed mob against a Muslim refugee convoy and got it hacked to pieces.
+I saw en route State officials freely distributing arms and ammunition among the Dogras.
+From the -hotel room where I was detained in Jammu I counted as many as 24 villages burning one night and all through the night rattling fire of automatic weapons could be heard from the surrounding refugee camps."